nss-day-cohort-43/Capstone-Time-Getting-Started/capstone-presentation.md

 * Be positive and use positive words. **DO NOT** emphasize broken parts of the program.
 If you notice a bug while you're presenting, just gloss past it.
 This is an important skill to learn for giving product demos.
 * **DO NOT** insult your own work.
 People tend to take a person's self-evaluation at face value and you'll simply be setting people up to think your work is sub-par.
 * Avoid referencing other student's presentations in a "well, they covered everything I had to say on my lessons learned".
 Your presentation should stand alone.
 * Your presentation and application should be complete the evening before presentations.
-You are expected to have your laptop closed and your attention on the presenter during the presentations.
+Give your attention on the presenter during the presentations.

 ## <a href="https://docs.google.com/document/d/1QNOeCBsw4tMSl-5xp1nF65Z8Ot0FqZBrJYXu_Nsa_Uc/edit?usp=sharing">Great read: Capstone Tips by Callan Morrison</a>